This post may contain affiliate and/or sponsored links.

 3. Clear The Room

 This is where things get real.
 And it’s also my biggest tip for effective Spring Cleaning.
 You’ve got to clear out the room.
 Take out everything possible.
 Box up all the decor, take the art off the walls, remove small pieces of furniture, take the rugs outside, and make the room as empty as you possibly can.
 This is how you can be sure the whole room is clean and no spots are missed.
-My secret weapon for rocking this step is Closetbox.
-If you haven’t heard of them, they’re an awesome company that shows up to your house, carries out your chosen boxes and furniture for you, loads it up into a storage container, and hauls it to their nearest storage facility.
+I usually just push everything into another room, or if I’m feeling really ambitious I move it to the garage.
 This is so helpful when you’re clearing things out because you may realize you might not actually need all the stuff you own to come back into your house at the moment. *More on that in tip #11.

 4. Start From The Top

 In order to get the whole room clean and save time by not having to go back over a spot more than once, you should work from the top of the room down to the bottom.
 That means cleaning your ceiling, fans, and vents first, then the windows and walls, then the baseboards, then the floor.
 Dust, dirt, and allergens fall downward, thanks to gravity, so by starting from the top, you’re ensuring everything gets super clean the first time.

 5. Use The Right Tools